Exotic-Pets.co.uk

 How do I keep a Red-Footed Tortoise?

 Unlike more arid species like Hermanns and Horsfields which need open top Tortoise Tables, Red-Footed tortoises are best kept in large vivarium as it is easier to control temperatures and humidity levels.
-Housing your Red-Foot tortoise into a vivarium such as the new VivExotic Viva Large Vivarium is advisable, however you may need a larger custom built vivarium as your animal grows in the future.
+Housing your Red-Foot tortoise in a vivarium such as the Vivexotic AAL is advisable, however you may need a larger custom built vivarium as your animal grows in the future.
 Although they may live perfectly happily in this size vivarium, the more space you provide them with the better it will be for your tortoise.

 Red-Footed tortoises come from tropical regions and therefore require a higher level of humidity.
 The enclosure must be kept at a higher humidity of around 70-85% we would recommend spraying the enclosure to try and maintain optimal humidity.
 For substrate we would recommend a mixture of a soil based tortoise bedding with Orchid bark and Coco husk mixed in.
 Its texture and moisture retention replicates their environment perfectly.